 The Environmental Protection Agency (EPA) came in to clean up the site.
 The area was fenced off, and the soil watered down to prevent asbestos fibers from getting into the air.

 The official EPA cleanup concluded the same year; however, there are ongoing efforts to monitor for remaining contamination that could harm visitors, workers, or nearby residents.

 Asbestos Lawsuits and Keene’s Asbestos Trust Fund

 Keene Corporation took on liability for Ehret’s asbestos products and resulting exposure when it bought Baldwin-Ehret-Hill.
-Lawsuits over asbestos illnesses began coming in as early as the 1970s.
-Over a couple of decades, the company saw and settled thousands of cases, but more and more claims and lawsuits kept coming in, costing Keene millions of dollars.
-In one case Keene went to court with a plaintiff who was ultimately awarded $3 million by the jury.
+Lawsuits over asbestos illnesses were filed as early as the 1970s.
+Keene settled thousands of cases; however, claims and lawsuits continued, costing Keene millions of dollars.

-In another case a man who worked as an electrician at the Philadelphia Naval Shipyard sued Keene and several other manufacturers over his asbestosis.
-He worked on a number of ships and submarines for decades in the shipyard and that involved handling Ehret and other asbestos materials, especially insulation.
-The jury awarded him a settlement, part of which had to be paid by Keene.
+In another case, a worker at the Philadelphia Naval Shipyard sued Keene and several other manufacturers over his asbestosis.
+For decades, he worked on a number of ships and submarines and handled Ehret’s products.
+The jury awarded him a large settlement, part of which had to be paid by Keene.

-As these lawsuits continued to accumulate, Keene suffered financial difficulties.
-Over 100,000 claims meant that Keene could not keep up and was forced to seek bankruptcy protection in 1993.
-The company emerged reorganized in 1996.
-The reorganization included the creation of a trust fund to hand ongoing and future claims over past Ehret products that caused people to get sick.
+As these lawsuits continued to accumulate, Keene suffered a financial crisis.
+More than 100,000 claims forced the company to seek bankruptcy protection in 1993.
+In 1996, Keene emerged reorganized with a trust fund founded to handle claims over Ehret products that caused asbestos-related illnesses.